Wenatchee River – Class II & III

 Mile 13.32 – Goodwin Road Bridge: This the second last bridge before take-out.

 Mile 13.75 – Snowblind Rapid: Class III.
 There are options to Snowblind on river right, center, or left.
 At flows above 15k, the waves become very big, and holes become even bigger.
 At flows below 10k, the most worrisome holes are in the center.
 You can punch them all if you have a large boat and momentum at moderate and low flows.
-Click here for a detailed description.
+Learn more about Snowblind Rapid.

 Mile 14.2 – Granny’s: Class III.
 This rapid forms a fun wave train at the center and center-right at every level.
 You can surf them if you have the skills, otherwise, look ahead, line up well and get your momentum going.
 Most people choose to enter from right and move to center to hop on the last big wave called Suffocator.